What Is Drunk Driving?

 Decreased Judgment and Decision Making

-Alcohol reduces inhibitions and promotes poor judgment such that drivers who have been drinking may drive too fast, act aggressively, or disregard traffic lights.
+Alcohol reduces inhibitions and promotes poor judgment, such that drivers who have been drinking may drive too fast, act aggressively, or disregard traffic lights.

 Blurred Vision and Distorted Perception

 Excessive intake of alcohol causes a driver to view objects with blurred or double vision.
-It affects correct judgment of distances or keeping a clear view of obstacles.
+It affects the correct judgment of distances or keeping a clear view of obstacles.

 Drowsiness and Fatigue